rolfbecker/EE_8125_SciProg_SS2024_Project_Group_XX/README.md

 # EE_8125_SciProg_SS2024_Project_Group_XX

-## UNDER CONSTRUCTION!
-Task01 is ready.
-Task02 and Task03 will follow soon!

 ## General Infos

 This small project with three exercises is part of the Scientific Programming Assignment in the summer semester of 2024.
 Each exercise will be graded for a maximum of 10 points.